aztfmod/documentation/website/docs/provider/intro.md

 ## Where to find CAF provider?

-The CAF Terraform provider is verified by Hashicorp and is present in the [Hashicorp Terraform registry here](https://registry.terraform.io/providers/aztfmod/azurecaf/latest) and you can contribute to it [on GitHub.](https://github.com/aztfmod/terraform-azurerm-caf)
+The Azure Terraform SRE provider is verified by Hashicorp and is present in the [Hashicorp Terraform registry here](https://registry.terraform.io/providers/aztfmod/azurecaf/latest) and you can contribute to it [on GitHub.](https://github.com/aztfmod/terraform-azurerm-caf)

 ## How to use the CAF provider?